opencats/opencats.github.io/_posts/2017-05-12-may-update.md

 ### Changelog

-The full details of the release (including chaangelog) are at [https://github.com/opencats/OpenCATS/releases/tag/0.9.4](https://github.com/opencats/OpenCATS/releases/tag/0.9.4)
+The full details of the release (including changelog) are at [https://github.com/opencats/OpenCATS/releases/tag/0.9.4](https://github.com/opencats/OpenCATS/releases/tag/0.9.4)

 ### Thank you to the developers